smokephisticated/smokephisticated/pages/pieces/bongs/how-it-works.md

 	<p>Add ice to your bong water.</p>

 	<p>Even room-temperature water will cool smoke – but if you use ice water instead, your rips will be frosty and smooth.</p>

+	<p>Many bongs also feature an ice-catcher attachment that cools the smoke after percolation.
+However, some studies have shown that the frost from ice cubes are inhaled, which can damage your airways and lead to bronchitis.</p>

+	<p>Inhaling tiny ice shards can mostly be avoided by rinsing the ice cubes, or letting them defrost in the pipe for a few minutes.</p>
 </div>

 ### 2. Hydrated Inhales

 As hot smoke travels through water, steam is introduced into each smoke bubble.

-The same temperature difference that cools the smoke also fills your future inhale with steam.
+That same temperature difference that cools the smoke also fills your future inhale with steam.

 This process adds a smooth vapor-like property to your bong rips without diluting flavor or [THC (not to be confused with CBD)](https://cbdoilreview.org/cbd-cannabidiol/thc-cbd/){: target="_blank}.